 Importing services

 When you import services from abroad, the service provider will most likely reverse-charge VAT to you.
-If a person from outside the EU comes over to the Netherlands to provide the service, make sure they have the right qualifications and permits.
+If a person from outside the EU comes to the Netherlands to provide the service, make sure they have the right qualifications and permits.
 If you take them on as an employee, different rules apply than if you only hire them for a temporary project.

 You are usually the one to declare VAT